moderncampus/cms-examples/example-code-single-pdf-output/readme.md

 ﻿***The included source code, service, and the information is provided as is, and Modern Campus makes no promises or guarantees about its use or misuse.
-The source code provided is recommended for all users and may not be compatible with all implementations of Omni CMS.***
+The source code provided is recommended for all users and may not be compatible with all implementations of Modern Campus CMS.***
 # Single PDF output
 This repository provides XSL containing how to make a PCF file have a secondary output of PDF.
 This all exists in the folder `single-pdf-output`.
 ## single-pdf.pcf